By Karen Lee Richards

 - A review published in the September 2015 issue of Neurotherapeutics looked at 49 preclinical, human experimental, clinical, and epidemiological studies.
-They found evidence that "strongly supports CBD oil as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive–compulsive disorder, and post-traumatic stress disorder..."
+They found evidence that supports the use of CBD oil to ease anxiety.

-- Both a 2014 review and a 2018 review of multiple studies found that CBD appears to act as an antidepressant in animal models of depression.
+- Both a 2014 review and a 2018 review of multiple studies found that CBD may act as an antidepressant in animal models of depression.